| Picture | Object

 the dogs' physical condition.
 Reported transmission

 frequencies were 19.995 MHz and 83 MHz.
-After a

 one day flight, the spacecraft and both dogs were successfully